-NHDOT has not begun to implement specific infrastructure improvements to support connected vehicles and emerging ITS technologies.
+NHDOT has been following technological developments cooperatively with regional DOTs, but has not begun to implement specific infrastructure improvements to support connected vehicles and emerging ITS technologies.

 Does the State use the Highway Safety Manual to support HSIP efforts?

 Please describe how the State uses the HSM to support HSIP efforts.